Upgrading to Buildkite Agent v2

-To upgrade you simply install the a new 2.0 agent using the standard installation methods and migrate each pipeline to target the new agents.
+To upgrade, install the new 2.0 agent using the standard installation methods and migrate each pipeline to target the new agents.

-To make installation easy we’ve created packages for each of the major operating systems.
+To make installation easier we’ve created packages for each of the major operating systems.

 Upgrading a 1.0 beta agent